bcgov/design-system/Component_Footer.md

 ## Behaviour
 Ensure implementing this header results in the following behaviour.
 1. Ensure all links lead to correct pages
+2. No changes to text when browser window size changes

 ## Accessibility
 This header has successfully included and tested for the following accessibility requirements: